lemrey/sdk-nrf/doc/nrf/ug_thread_architectures.rst

    :local:
    :depth: 2

-This page describes the OpenThread stack architecture and platform designs that are possible with the OpenThread network stack on Nordic Semiconductor devices in |NCS|.
+This page describes the OpenThread stack architecture and platform designs that are possible with the OpenThread network stack on Nordic Semiconductor devices in the |NCS|.

 The designs are described from the least complex to the most complex, starting with System-on-Chip designs.
 These are simple applications that consist of a single chip running a single protocol or multiple protocols.